 Complete the Minerva application form available March 1st of every year.

-Provide proof of French requirement completion: FRENCH REQUIREMENT FOR INTER-FACULTY APPLICANTS
+Provide proof of French requirement completion, details found here.

-The admissions process is highly competitive, and there are limited places available for transfer students.
+Occupational Therapy Program: The admissions process for the OT program is highly competitive, and there are limited places available for transfer students.
 Applicants should have a minimum cGPA of 3.3 out of 4.0 at the time of application.
 The selection of transfer applicants is based on academic achievement, particularly in science-related courses both at the pre-university (pre-requisite) and university level, as well as suitability to the profession.
 Decisions are also based on space availability within the program.

 Applicants may be contacted for an interview with member(s) of the faculty.
 All applicants will be notified during the summer months, whether or not they are accepted into the program.